|Office hours||Academic Support: Study Leave (All Year)

 - Some 30 reports as UN Special Rapporteur on the right to the highest attainable standard of health

-During 2011-12, in addition to his teaching at Essex University (see above), Professor Hunt will have some part-time responsibilites at the World Health Organisation (Geneva), advising Assistant Director-General Dr.Flavia Bustreo on human rights issues.
+During 2011-12, in addition to his teaching at Essex University (see above), Professor Hunt held some part-time responsibilites at the World Health Organisation (Geneva), advising Assistant Director-General Dr.Flavia Bustreo on human rights issues.